kubespray-offline/kubespray-offline/test/HowToTest.md

 ## Preparation

-Start up cluster using vagrant, using vagrant/ubuntu-cluster.
+Start up cluster using vagrant.
+The Vagrantfile exists in `vagrant/singles` or `vagrant/cluster`.

-Run download-all.sh on installer node to download offile files.
+Login to the installer node (VM), run `install-docker.sh` and `download-all.sh` download all offline files.

 ## Deploy test

-Re-create cluster using vagrant.
+Destroy and re-create the cluster using vagrant.

 ### Single node test